 A close up image of a light green linen fabric.

-Lightweight fabrics in the range of 4 to 7 ounces are a go-to for an array of garments, from breezy summer dresses to casual button-up shirts.
+Lightweight fabrics weighing 4 to 7 ounces are a go-to for an array of garments, from breezy summer dresses to casual button-up shirts.
 These materials fall on the lighter side of the spectrum without sacrificing durability.
-They provide comfortable wear due to their breathability and soft texture.
-So they are perfect for warmer climates or layering pieces.
+Due to their breathability and soft texture, they provide comfortable wear, making them perfect for warmer climates or layering pieces.

-Choosing these lighter fabrics means you'll enjoy ease of movement and coolness, which is beneficial when creating flowy tops or lined skirts.
+Choosing these lighter fabrics allows you to enjoy ease of movement and coolness, which is beneficial when creating flowy tops or lined skirts.

-Their lower GSM not only affects how they feel against your skin but also impacts how you handle them with sewing tools.
+Their lower GSM also impacts how you handle them with sewing tools.
 Lightweight fabrics glide under needles smoothly.
 This will promise you an enjoyable sewing experience as well as comfortable wear.

 Medium Weight Fabrics (7–11 oz)